google/WebFundamentals/src/content/en/fundamentals/payments/payment-apps-developer-guide/android-payment-apps.md

     which was decoded as UTF-8.
 2. If JSON-parsing fails, then return `false`.
 3. If `manifest` is not a dictionary, then return `false`.
-4. If `manifest` does not have `related_applications` member that is a non-empty list of dictionaries with at least one `"platform": "play"`, then return `false`.
+4. If `manifest` does not have `"related_applications"` member that is a non-empty list of dictionaries with at least one `"platform": "play"`, then return `false`.
 5. For every dictionary in `"related_applications"` with `"platform": "play"`:
     1. If `"id"` is absent, is not a string, or is an empty string, return `false`.
-    2. If `"min_version"` is absent, is not a string, or cannot be parsed into a integer, then return `false`.
+    2. If `"min_version"` is absent, is not a string, or cannot be parsed into an integer, then return `false`.
-    3. If `"fingerprints"` is absent, or is not a list, or is an empty list, then return `false`.
+    3. If `"fingerprints"` is absent, or is not a list, or is an empty list, return `false`.
     4. For every item in the `"fingerprints"`:
         1. If the `"type"` is not `"sha256_cert"`, then return `false`.
-        2. If the `"value"` is not a string of 32 colon-separated, upper-case hex digits, then return `false`.
+        2. If the `"value"` is not a string of 32 colon-separated, upper-case hex digits, return `false`.
 6. Return `true`.

 ### Validate payment apps against web app manifests